Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Learning Primitive Embodied World Models

 \subsection{Training Strategy}

 \textbf{Sim-Real Hybrid Data Strategy}\quad In practice, we found that when training solely on real-world data, the model struggles to capture fine details of fast-moving parts such as the gripper, due to the reconstruction loss in the VAE.
-To enable the model to learn cleaner proprioceptive motion patterns, we introduced simulation data, including data from RLBench~\cite{james2020rlbench} and LIBERO~\cite{liu2024libero}, and adopt a sim-real hybrid data mixing strategy.
+To enable the model to learn cleaner proprioceptive motion patterns, we introduced simulation data, including data from RLBench~\citep{james2020rlbench} and LIBERO~\citep{liu2024libero}, and adopt a sim-real hybrid data mixing strategy.
 For detailed data information, please refer to Appendix~\ref{appendix:data_detials}.
 This approach proves highly effective: the final model successfully combines the rich, complex textures from real-world data with the precise and clear kinematic motions from simulation, significantly enhancing the overall generation quality.
 Appendix~\ref{appendix:sim_real_hybrid} Figure~\ref{fig:fig-sim_real_hybrid} shows a comprehensive comparison.

 \textbf{Three-Stage Finetuning Base Video Generation Model on Primitive Embodied Data}\quad We build upon the strong pretraining of large-scale video generation models.
-In this work, we introduce a three-stage fine-tuning strategy to adapt the model to primitive-based embodied tasks, balancing simulation-to-reality transfer and semantic alignment.

-\textit{Stage 1: Simulation Pre-Finetuning.} We first fine-tune the model on simulated data with a low number of epochs and early stopping, halting once generated videos exhibit plausible motion trends (e.g., arm movement toward an object).
-This rapid adaptation injects embodied semantics--such as robot dynamics, spatial interactions, and action semantics--into the model while avoiding premature convergence to simulation-specific modes.

-\textit{Stage 2: Balanced Simulation-Real Mixing.} We reduce the learning rate by half and train on a 1:1 mixture of real and simulated data.
-This stage encourages the model to align dynamics and appearance across domains, producing videos with clear, consistent actions and object structures in both settings.
+In this work, we introduce a three-stage fine-tuning strategy to adapt the model to primitive-based embodied tasks, balancing simulation-to-reality transfer and semantic alignment: \textit{Stage 1: Simulation Pre-Finetuning.} We first fine-tune the model on simulated data with a low number of epochs and early stopping, halting once generated videos exhibit plausible motion trends (e.g., arm movement toward an object).
+This rapid adaptation injects embodied semantics--such as robot dynamics, spatial interactions, and action semantics--into the model while avoiding premature convergence to simulation-specific modes. \textit{Stage 2: Balanced Simulation-Real Mixing.} We reduce the learning rate by half and train on a 1:1 mixture of real and simulated data.
+This stage encourages the model to align dynamics and appearance across domains, producing videos with clear, consistent actions and object structures in both settings. \textit{Stage 3: Reality-Centric Refinement.} Finally, we shift the data ratio to 80\% real and 20\% simulated, focusing the model on high-fidelity real-world generation while retaining the broad coverage of simulation.
+This stage emphasizes precise primitive-level temporal structure and fine-grained visual details.
+For further training details (e.g., hyperparameters, augmentation, and evaluation criteria), please refer to Appendix~\ref{appendix:training_details}.